om25rajput/om25rajput/README.md

 ## 🚀 About Me
 I'm a passionate Electronics and Telecommunication Engineering student with a strong focus on full-stack development and AI integration.
 I love building scalable applications and exploring cutting-edge technologies to solve real-world problems.

-- 🔭 I'm currently working on **CryptoPro** - A comprehensive cryptocurrency tracking platform
+- 🔭 I'm currently working on **AI Customer Support Bot** - A comprehensive cryptocurrency tracking platform
 - 🌱 I'm currently learning **Advanced AI/ML concepts and Cloud Architecture**
-- 🎓 Pursuing B.E. in Electronics & Telecommunication from **IET DAVV, Indore**
+- 🎓 B.E. in Electronics & Telecommunication from **IET DAVV, Indore**
 - 👯 I'm looking to collaborate on **AI-powered applications and full-stack projects**
 - 💬 Ask me about **React.js, Node.js, AI Integration, and IoT systems**
-- 📫 How to reach me: **omrajput642@gmail.com**
+- 📫 How to reach me: **hellom2503@gmail.com**
 - ⚡ Fun fact: **Co-founded the Robotics Club at my institute and ranked Top 20 in Eyantra National Competition!**

 ## 🛠️ Tech Stack